 - Swap out your cable DVR for an Energy Star-certified model.
 Find out more from our blog about the vampire habits of cable DVRs.

 - Take an instant audit with the Sense app’s Power Meter in hand.
 Walk through your home, turning devices on and off, to find out exactly how much energy they use.
 Find an energy hog on Earth Day and get rid of it!

 - Replace all your incandescent bulbs with LEDs or fluorescents.
 Be sure to check those big “can” ceiling lights and read these stories about homeowners who’ve saved by replacing them.

 - Analyze the energy savings you’ll get from replacing old water heaters and window air conditioners.
 Is it time to upgrade?
 More efficient models will make a big impact on your home’s energy footprint.
 Just changing your settings can have a big impact, too.

 - Complete an Always On audit of your house using an energy monitoring smart plug.
 Check out various gadgets that stay on all the time to see how much of your Always On load you can identify.

 - Check the settings on your pool and hot tub.
 Find ways to minimize their electricity drain during the coming warm months.

-- Sense owners: Look at your usage for the past month in the Trends tab.
+- Sense owners: Look at your usage for the past month in the Dashboard tab.
 See which devices use the most energy, write down three ways you can reduce that usage, and make it happen!